JMalaer1993/COMP-TIA-SYO-701-NOTES/CHAPTER-3.md

 # Networking Protocols
 #### Provide rules which allow computers to communicate with each other over the network.
 These are kind of like different languages the computers speak.
 ## Common Protocols
  * TCP - Transmission Control Protocol.
 Establishes session via three way handshake (SYN-SYN/ACK-ACK).
-Guarenteed delivery.
  * IP - Internet Protocol.
-Identifies host in a TCP/IP network and delivers data to and from these addresses.
    + IPv4
    + IPv6
  * UDP - User Datagram Protocol.
-No session.
-Send and hope for the best.
  * HTTP - Hypertext Transfer Protocol.
-Uses port 80.
  * HTTPS - Hypertext Transfer Protocol Secure.
  * SMTP - Simple Mail Transfer Protocol.
  * ICMP - Internet Control Message Protocol.
-Tests basic connectivitiy.
-Commonly used for DoS attacks and therefore commonly blocked at the         firewall and router.
    + PING - Checks for connectivity.
    + Tracert - Trace network paths.
   * ARP - Address Resolution Protocol.
 Resolves IPv4 addresses to MAC addresses.
-ARP works within a LAN.
 ## Insecure Protocols for DIT
 #### The following should NOT be used on modern networks because they are insecure and lack encryption.
  * FTP - File Transfer Protocol.
 Transmits data in cleartext.